 Coral Cove Beach (Barolin Rocks)

-From the shores of Coral Cove you can explore popular Barolin Rocks which is great for snorkeling with its colourful coral and fish.
-Directly from the shore you will be able to see colourful fish, coral and if your lucky a turtle or two.
+From the shores of Coral Cove, you can explore popular Barolin Rocks which is great for snorkelling with its colourful coral and fish.
+Directly from the shore, you will be able to see colourful fish, coral and if your lucky a turtle or two.

 Burnett Heads Beach